hothephuc/hermes_logistic_assistant/README.md

 ## Prediction Model

-The system uses simple linear regression for delay prediction:
+Hermes combines time-series regression with an ensemble scenario model:
-- Analyzes historical average daily delays
-- Computes trend line using NumPy's `polyfit`
+- Analyzes historical average daily delays and fits a linear trend with NumPy's `polyfit`
-- Projects delays for the next 7 days
+- Supports dynamic forecast horizons (e.g., next 5 days, 2 weeks, or 1 month)
+- Builds ensemble estimates that blend a linear model with historical averages for route, warehouse, and delay reason combinations
+- Surfaces the best-performing route/warehouse pairing and highlights dominant weather or operational risks
-- Displays forecast with distinct visual styling
+- Displays forecasts with dashed-line styling for projected values and shares recommendation bullet points in the chat

 ## Extending the System